Taoufiko53/Mexican-Toys-Sales-Case-Study/README.md

 ---

 ### 4. Sales & Profit Trends Over Time
-- Sales and profit show **consistent seasonal peaks**, especially during holiday months.
+- Sales and profit show **consistent seasonal peaks**, especially during holiday months (From November to January).
 - Despite fluctuations, profitability follows an upward trend aligned with sales.

  *Holiday seasons are critical sales drivers, suggesting that promotions and stock planning should focus on these periods.*